-In sustaining the traditions, MTE is fully committed to the principles of the Forest Stewardship Council® (FSC®), the FSC standards and policies, and gaining certification for forest management and chain of custody.
-Furthermore, MTE explicitly agrees currently and in the future not to be directly or indirectly involved in the following unacceptable activities:
+In adhering to our traditional roots, MTE has fully committed to the principles of the Forest Stewardship Council ® (FSC®) standards and policies.
+We’ve achieved certification for forest management and chain of custody.
+Furthermore, MTE explicitly agrees, currently and in the future, not to be directly or indirectly involved in the following unacceptable activities:

 - Illegal logging or the trade in illegal wood or forest products

 - Violation of traditional and human rights in forestry operations